EmmaRedPanda/VV-ISTIC-TP3/exercises/balanced-strings.md

 - Created partition blocks for each characteristic or behavior.
 Each partition block groups together inputs that have similar characteristics or behaviors.
 - Generated test cases for each partition block to ensure that the method behaves correctly for that block.

+An initial set of inputs :
 1) Empty string
     - Characteristics: This input has no grouping symbols
     - Partition block: Empty string input

 2) String with balanced grouping symbols
     - Characteristics: This input has an equal number of opening and closing grouping symbols, and they are arranged in a balanced way
     - Partition block: Balanced grouping symbols input

 3) String with unbalanced grouping symbols
     - Characteristics: This input has an unequal number of opening and closing grouping symbols or they are arranged in an unbalanced way
     - Partition block: Unbalanced grouping symbols input

 4) String with nested grouping symbols
     - Characteristics: This input has grouping symbols that are nested inside other grouping symbols
     - Partition block: Nested grouping symbols input

 5) String with only opening or closing grouping symbols
     - Characteristics: This input has only opening or closing grouping symbols without any corresponding closing or opening symbols respectively
     - Partition block: Only opening or closing grouping symbols input

 #### Part 2